 Drug Rehab Thousand Oaks

-The Genesis Program’s Drug Rehab Thousand Oaks facility has served Conejo Valley residents seeking recovery since 2007.
-In those years we have seen a tremendous increase in drug abuse, first with what was known as the “meth epidemic,” then the over-prescribing of opiate pain medications, and more recently in heroin addiction.
-At the same time, we have seen a tremendous increase in expensive residential programs, long waiting lists for government funded programs, and a decline in drug rehab programs suited to treat middle class families.
+Through the years we have seen a tremendous increase in drug abuse, first with what was known as the “meth epidemic,” then the over-prescribing of opiate pain medications, and more recently in heroin addiction and Fentanyl use.
+At the same time, we have seen a tremendous increase in expensive residential programs, high priced intensive outpatient services, long waiting lists for government funded programs, and an increase in unregulated sober living homes.

 Genesis was designed to treat middle class people with upper class problems, making treatment both affordable and practical.
 Outpatient treatment does require the stability to stay clean between sessions.
 In some cases, this may require medical detoxification or residential treatment.
 In many cases, however, with sufficient support and accountability, people are able to stop using and pursue recovery by admitting directly into outpatient treatment.
 Often, you do not have the luxury of taking time off work to enter a residential program for 30-60 days.
 Or perhaps you have child care responsibilities that require an outpatient solution.
 Genesis is designed to treat what many might call “functional addicts.”